Iraq asks United States for air support to counter rebels

 ISIL aims to build a Sunni caliphate ruled on mediaeval precepts, but the rebels also include a broad spectrum of more moderate Sunnis furious at what they see as oppression by Baghdad.

 Some international oil companies have pulled out foreign workers.
-The head of Iraq’s southern oil company, Dhiya Jaffar, said Exxon Mobil XOM.N had conducted a major evacuation and BP BP.L had pulled out 20 percent of its staff.
+The head of Iraq’s southern oil company, Dhiya Jaffar, said Exxon Mobil had conducted a major evacuation and BP had pulled out 20 percent of its staff.
 He criticised the moves, as the areas where oil is produced for export are mainly in the Shi‘ite south and far from the fighting.
-(Full Story)

-Washington and other Western capitals are trying to save Iraq as a united country by leaning hard on Maliki to reach out to Sunnis, the minority who ran Iraq until U.S. troops deposed dictator Saddam Hussein after the 2003 invasion.

 Maliki announced on Wednesday that 59 officers would be brought to court for fleeing their posts last week as the insurgents seized Mosul, northern Iraq’s biggest city.